 Capital equipment and wells are depreciated at various rates, and corporate income tax is applied at the rate of 20% on the taxable income.
-The Company still has tax losses to be carried forward and corporate income tax payments are not expected to commence until 2018.
+The Company still has tax losses to be carried forward and does not expect to make corporate income tax payments until 2019 at the earliest.